airbytehq/airbyte/docs/cloud/getting-started-with-airbyte-cloud.md

             **Note:** Some sync modes may not yet be available for your source or destination

-    4. **Cursor field**: Used in incremental sync mode to determine which records to sync.
-Airbyte pre-selects the Cursor field for you (example: updated date).
+    4. **Cursor field**: Used in **Incremental** sync mode to determine which records to sync.
+Airbyte pre-selects the cursor field for you (example: updated date).
 If you have multiple cursor fields, select the one you want.
-    5. **Primary key**: Used in Deduped + history sync mode to determine the unique identifier.
+    5. **Primary key**: Used in **Deduped + history** sync mode to determine the unique identifier.
     6. **Destination**:
         - **Namespace:** The database schema of your destination tables.
         - **Stream name:** The final table name in destination.

 10. Click **Set up connection**.
 11. Airbyte tests the connection.
-If the sync is successful, the Connection page will display.
+If the sync is successful, the Connection page is displayed.

 ## Verify the connection